Nurul Amin: Death and legacy

 Amin stayed in West Pakistan, while his home region achieved independence as the People's Republic of Bangladesh.
-He died of cardiac arrest at age of 81 in Rawalpindi on 2 October 1974 and was given a public state funeral by Prime Minister Zulfikar Ali Bhutto.
+He died of cardiac arrest aged 81 in Rawalpindi on 2 October 1974 and was given a public state funeral by Prime Minister Zulfikar Ali Bhutto.
 He was buried in Jinnah Mausoleum, next to Jinnah.
 His tomb was specially designed, made of Italian white marble, with golden letters for his name and contributions.

 Amin had written an unpublished autobiography.
 His second-eldest son, Anwarul Amin Makhon, was the former general manager of BCCI Bangladesh and opened Bangladesh Bank's first branch abroad (in London).
 Anwarul Amin Makhon was married to the Ekushey Padak-winning writer and poet Razia Khan, the daughter of Pakistan Assembly Speaker Tamizuddin Khan, and had two children: banker Kaiser Tamiz Amin and journalist Aasha Mehreen Amin.